 The French Quarter is a small historical district named after the large number of French immigrants that settled there.
 Their cultural influence is apparent in the stunning architecture of the intimate neighborhood.
 The district was added to the National Register of Historic Places in 1973.
 The many beautiful churches, delicious restaurants, and cultural galleries provide much to explore.

 The district is home to many historical buildings dating back to 1713.
-With so much history, it’s no surprise that Poogan’s Porch isn’t the only place in the French Quarter that paranormal happenings have been said to occur.
+With so much history, it’s no surprise that Poogan’s Porch isn’t the only place in the French Quarter where paranormal happenings have been said to occur.
 A visit to the district gives you the opportunity to explore its many haunts.

 The Dock Street Theater

 One of these prostitutes was Nettie Dickerson.
 She came to Charleston looking for love in the big city.
-A country girl, her culture shock transformed her from loyal church employee to lady of the night.
+A country girl, her culture shock transformed her from a loyal church employee to a lady of the night.
 Her morals quickly gave in to her lust for love.

 One night, Nettie was enjoying one of her many visits to the hotel.
-She looked stunning in a bright, red dress and quickly attracted a customer.
+She looked stunning in a bright red dress and quickly attracted a customer.
 Upon finding that her client was broke, Nettie angrily stewed on the room’s upstairs balcony.

 A priest from the church noticed her in her scarlet gown and tried to reason with her from below.
 She refused his help and stubbornly pouted as a thunderstorm came along.
-The violent storm ripped through the sky and a lighting bolt reached down and abruptly ended Nettie’s life.
+The violent storm ripped through the sky and a lightning bolt reached down and abruptly ended Nettie’s life.

 It’s said that Nettie’s spirit is still wandering the building, now The Dock Street Theater.
 She is still dawning the same crimson frock, tattered from the electrical current that took her life.
 Perhaps she’s still roaming the building, desperately looking for the elusive true love that she so desired.